-If you’re missing the Minimize, Maximize, and Close button bar in Adobe Premiere Pro CC or if Adobe After Effects minimize button has gone, don’t worry, it’s easy to recover the buttons with the stroke of a few keys.
+If you’re missing the Minimize, Maximize, and Close button bar, also known as the Top Bar, in Adobe Premiere Pro CC or if the Adobe After Effects minimize button has gone, don’t worry, it’s easy to recover the buttons with the stroke of a few keys.

-To recover the missing Minimize, Maximize, and Close button bar in the Premiere Pro CC or After Effects user interface, use one of three keyboard short cuts.
+To recover the missing Minimize, Maximize, and Close button bar, or Top Bar, in the Premiere Pro CC or After Effects user interface, use one of three keyboard shortcuts.
 One example is to use Ctrl + \ on Windows or Cmd + \ on Mac.

-But as I mentioned in the opening, this is just one of three keyboard shortcuts you can use.
+But as I mentioned in the opening, this is just one of three keyboard shortcuts you can use if the Premiere Pro top bar is missing.
 There’s also another method that involves deleting a folder.
-So, stick with me and I’ll cover all the methods of how to fix the Minimize and Maximize bar in Premiere Pro.
+So, stick with me and I’ll cover all the methods to fix the Minimize and Maximize bar in Premiere Pro.

 Keyboard Short cut methods to